slowestmonkey/spirii/README.md

 - **Testing (of course)**:
   No integration, end-to-end, or unit tests were implemented due to time constraints.
 However, testing is crucial for production code to ensure reliability and correctness.

+- Cleaner architecture
+  Minimize reliance on external tools and libraries at the service level to simplify maintenance and improve portability.

 - **Logging**:
   We should log the states of our job execution and log any failures.
 This will help in monitoring and debugging the system.